 • Former employees comment: Some of the people who actually worked in the Morland factories in their heyday were not so enthusiastic about preserving the buildings, we hear.
 “They were difficult spaces to work in even back then, and very difficult to heat. ”

-Press releases archived from the Southwest Regional Development Agency before its abolition
+Click to view press releases archived from the Southwest Regional Development Agency before its abolition in 2012.